Phantas0s/mindmap-library/README.md

 * Test myself to see if I remember the knowledge by hiding the branches.
 * Have a very visual version of the knowledge instead of trying to find the good place in a book or video.

 I use the open source software [Freemind](https://sourceforge.net/projects/freemind/) to create these mindmaps.
-Why?
+You'll need it if you want to look at them too.

+Why freemind?

 * It's simple.
 * It's fast.